During their quite entertaining 55-minute exchange, Coach Cal asked Drake to name an artist he's yet to work with who is at the top of his list.

 "40 got an amazing opportunity early early on in my career to work with Sade on a remix to one of her songs.
 And I was THIS CLOSE to being on it but at that point in my career, she went and put Jay Z on it—which obviously is, you know, understandable.
 But that was always one for me where I was like, 'uhhh, I missed that.'
 My star wasn't there yet for her to hear me out."

-The remix Drake is eluding to is Sade's "The Moon and the Sky (Remix)," which was featured on her compilation The Ultimate Collection in April of 2011.
+The remix Drake is eluding to is Sade's "The Moon and the Sky (Remix)," which features on her compilation The Ultimate Collection in April of 2011.

 At the time, Drake had already burst onto the scene with Thank Me Later, but he was still seven months away from releasing Take Care, the album that cemented his place among hip-hop's biggest names.
 Of course, just because the remix was released in April of 2011, doesn't mean it was recorded in 2011.
 According to an MTV News article from February 2010—before Thank Me Later was even released—Sade claims nobody from Drake's camp ever asked her to collaborate.
 "I don't think they have contacted me," said the now 58-year-old singer.